 –Antique Shopping: If you want to pick up an amazing strand of antique Chanel pearls or a Louis XV armoire in perfect condition, or even if you just want to find a unique and historic souvenir, Paris is full of vintage and antique shops to choose from.
 The best and biggest option is the Marché aux Puces de Saint-Ouen, which is the largest antique fair in the world, offering wares from hundreds of dealers (the further in you go, the better the prices and the quality).

 January begins with the celebration of Epiphany, which means every patisserie fills their shelves with the delicious galettes des roi, a flaky almond pastry (the French version of a Mardi Gras king cake).
 The larger versions of the cakes come with a paper crown, which is given to the lucky person who finds the tiny porcelain baby baked inside.
 In France, Christmas celebrations continue through the first week of January, so if you come early enough you can still partake in the Christmas markets and light displays throughout the city.
 During the second week of January, the famous “Soldes” begin, the government-regulated sales that nearly all stores participate in.
 You can get incredible discounts on everything from designer shoes to clothes to cooking supplies.
 My personal favorite is the wildly popular Hermes sale at the Porte Maillot shopping center, as well as the rock bottom prices at the tiny Christian Louboutin boutique in the Passage Vero-Dodat.
-The ice skating rink and holiday music at Hotel de Ville remains in place throughout the winter months.

 Valentine’s Day is a great time to be in Paris (See our post on Valentine’s Day options here), but be aware that many of the most romantic outings double in price around February 14, so consider taking a trip to the tiny town of Saint Valentin for their festival celebrating all things love.
 If you come in early February, you may be able to catch the last parts of the grand “Soldes” sales, where prices are at their lowest (but so is inventory).
 New spring collections make their debut at the end of the month, when Paris Fashion Week kicks into high gear.
 February is a quiet time around Paris, and many attractions and museums may be closed for renovations.
 Catch some of the Carnival and Chinese New Year celebrations in the Marais district as well as in the outer arrondissements.
 For some star sightings gather around the carpet of the Cesar Awards, celebrating the best and brightest in French cinema.